openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_VPUIP.md

 | Operand | Description |
 | :-----: | ----------- |
 `data` | memref of any type values
-`shift` | memref of 64-bit signless integer or 32-bit signless integer values `axes` | memref of 64-bit signless integer or 32-bit signless integer values `output_buff` | memref of any type values
+`shift` | memref of 64-bit signed integer or 32-bit signed integer values `axes` | memref of 64-bit signed integer or 32-bit signed integer values `output_buff` | memref of any type values

 #### Results: